 The Map Project

 The Map Project began early in 1996.
 A core group of around 30 villagers were involved in raising funds for printing, researching and putting together information.
-The map was completed in 1997, but f</span></a>, but ar more information was collected than could ever fit on the map - so this was the start of an ongoing project.
+The map was completed in 1997, but much more information was collected than could ever fit on the map - so this was the start of an ongoing project.

 The 'Within Living Memory' Project